-White sandy beaches and cerulean waters may seem like a cliché for coastlines, but in the case of the French Riviera it is a true description.
-Outlining the southernmost edge of France, the Riviera – immortalized in the 1955 film To Catch a Thief — is home to sun-dappled cities and lifestyles of luxury.
-But once you’ve managed to tear yourself away from the gorgeous coast, you’ll find yourself in the heart of Provence, the notable province in the south of the country.
-The Riviera is just a small section of this region, which includes the seaside cities of Nice and Marseilles.
-Further in you’ll discover mountains, inlets, lavender fields, and our favorite postcard villages in Southern France.
+White sandy beaches and cerulean waters may seem like a coastal cliché, but in the French Riviera it’s a reality.
+Outlining the southernmost edge of France, the Riviera–immortalized in the 1955 film To Catch a Thief–is home to sun-dappled cities and lifestyles of luxury.
+If you manage to tear yourself away from the gorgeous coast, you’ll find yourself in the heart of Provence, the notable southern province of France.
+The Riviera is a small section of Provence, which includes the seaside cities of Nice and Marseilles.
+Explore further and you’ll discover mountains, inlets, lavender fields, and our favorite postcard villages in Southern France.

 Provence is bordered by the Rhône River to the west, Italy to the east, Hautes-Alpes and Drône to the north, and the Mediterranean Sea to the south.
-With a warm climate, Provence (and the Riviera) makes the perfect destination any time, but there are certain periods of the year where they truly shine.
-Here we’ve assembled a list of our top 10 favorite annual events in Provence, as wide-ranging and delightful as the province itself.
+Provence and the Riviera’s warm climates make them the perfect destination at any time, but there are certain annual periods where they truly shine.
+We’ve assembled a list of our top 10 favorite annual events in Provence that are as various and delightful as the province itself.

 1. Lemon Festival, Menton